South African cuisine: Cape Dutch and Cape Malay cookery

 A very distinctive regional style of South African cooking is often referred to as "Cape Dutch".
-This cuisine is characterised mainly by the usage of spices such as nutmeg, allspice and chili peppers.
-The Cape Dutch cookery style owes at least as much to the cookery of the slaves brought by the Dutch East India Company to the Cape from Bengal, Java and Malaysia as it does to the European styles of cookery imported by settlers from the Netherlands, and this is reflected in the use of eastern spices and the names given to many of these dishes.
+This cuisine is characterised mainly by the usage of spices such as nutmeg, allspice, and chili peppers.
+The Cape Dutch cookery style owes at least as much to the cookery of the enslaved people brought by the Dutch East India Company to the Cape from Bengal, Java and Malaysia as it does to the European styles of cookery imported by settlers from the Netherlands, and this is reflected in the use of eastern spices and the names given to many of these dishes.

 The Cape Malay influence has brought spicy curries, sambals, pickled fish, and a variety of fish stews.

-Bobotie is a South African dish that has Cape Malay origins.
+Bobotie is a South African dish of Cape Malay origin.
 It consists of spiced minced meat baked with an egg-based topping.
-Of the many dishes common to South Africa, bobotie is perhaps closest to being the national dish, because it is not commonly found in any other country.
+Of the many dishes eaten every day in South Africa, bobotie is perhaps closest to being the national dish, because it is not commonly found in any other country.
 The recipe originates from the Dutch East India Company colonies in Batavia, with the name derived from the Indonesian bobotok.
-It is also made with curry powder, leaving it with a slight tang.
+It is also seasoned with curry powder, imparting a slight tang.
 It is often served with sambal, a hint of its origins from the Malay Archipelago.

 South African yellow rice, a sweet dish made with turmeric, raisins, cinnamon and sugar, also has its origins in Cape Malay cookery, and is often referred to as Cape Malay yellow rice.